mariadb-corporation/MaxScale/Documentation/filters/Top-N-Filter.md

 count=30

-The default vakue for the numebr of statements recorded is 10.
+The default value for the number of statements recorded is 10.

 ### Match